-Easy vegan Banana Oat Cookies made with dairy-free chocolate chips.
-They are so soft, tender, and chewy, plus a healthier treat that you could even eat for breakfast!
-(Gluten-free, oil-free option.)
+An easy vegan Banana Oat Cookies recipe made with dairy-free chocolate chips.
+They are so soft, tender, and chewy.
+It's a healthier treat that you could even eat for breakfast!
+(Vegan, gluten-free, oil-free option.)

 It's also gluten-free with no butter, no flour, and no eggs.

-Plus they are simple to make (no stand mixer required!) and you can even enjoy them for breakfast.
+Plus they're simple to make (no stand mixer required!) and you can even enjoy them for breakfast.

 The texture is so soft, tender, and chewy, with a lovely banana-flavored sweetness.

 Ingredients for Banana Oat Cookies

 - Mashed bananas: Try to use ripe bananas with lots of brown spots because they will add extra sweetness and flavor.

 - Peanut butter: I use natural and creamy.
 However this should work with other nut butters as well such as almond butter, cashew butter, or sun butter.

 - Applesauce: This is used as a natural sweetener as well as a refined oil replacement.

 - Old-fashioned rolled oats: Quick oats could work as well, although they might have a softer consistency.
 Be sure to use gluten-free old-fashioned oats if needed.

 - Vegan chocolate chips: Most often I use semi-sweet chocolate chips or dark chocolate chips.
 But you can also substitute these with raisins or dried fruit if desired.

 - Baking powder